emrichmp/CLIProject/README.md

 ## Installation
     1. Clone this repository
-    2. CD into this folder
+    2. CD into this directory
+    3. run 'bundle install'
-    3. run "ruby ./bin/run"
+    4. run "ruby ./bin/run"

 ## Usage
 Program will ask you what you want...